NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - J6A added as a new move
 - 5Y made overhead throw
 - 2Y is slam throw
-- 8Y is an anti air command grab
+- 8Y changed to 4Y; made blockable and unbreakable
 - 2X is immune to highs and mids on startup, requires 75% meter, links better on air hits, damage reduced; hilt hitbox on first revolution is slightly bigger

 #### Cosmetic